 I have twenty years’ experience in working with children and young people in education, and eighteen years’ experience as a counselling therapist.

-When we take a therapeutic approach to education, it enables young people to engage in their learning with greater interest.
-It helps them to make meaning of the topics that they study, and to understand difficult concepts more fully.
-We also find that learners are likely to develop a greater sense of self worth, along with the confidence to ask questions freely, while growing the skills that they need for discussion and debate.
+When we take a therapeutic approach to education, we enable children and young people to engage in learning with greater interest.
+It helps them to make meaning of the topics that they study and to understand difficult concepts more fully.
+We also find that learners are likely to develop a greater sense of self-worth, along with the confidence to ask questions freely, while growing the skills that they need for discussion and debate.

-Unfortunately, many children and young people suffer learning-related anxiety.
-An important feature of the Aleph approach is that it creates a stress-free and rewarding experience in which fears about learning are identified and addressed with sensitivity.
+Unfortunately, many children and young people suffer from learning-related anxiety.
+An important feature of the Aleph approach is that it creates a stress-free and rewarding experience, where fears about learning are identified and addressed with sensitivity.
 In fact, many young people who appear to be experiencing learning difficulties are actually suffering from anxiety, which causes the blocks that appear as difficulties.
 Please click on ‘How my approach is different’ for more information.

 • Advanced Diploma in Education (Language and Literacy)